Pinacolone

 Pinacolone (3,3-dimethyl-2-butanone) is an important ketone in organic chemistry.
-It is a colorless liquid and has a slight peppermint- or camphor- odor.
+It is a colorless liquid with a slight peppermint or camphor odor.
 It is a precursor to triazolylpinacolone in the synthesis of the fungicide triadimefon and in synthesis of the herbicide metribuzin.
 The molecule is an unsymmetrical ketone.
 The α-methyl group can participate in condensation reactions.
 The carbonyl group can undergo the usual reactions (hydrogenation, reductive amination, etc.).
 It is a Schedule 3 compound under the Chemical Weapons Convention 1993, due to being related to pinacolyl alcohol, which is used in the production of soman.
 It is also a controlled export in Australia Group member states.

 Preparation

 Most famously, at least in the classroom, pinacolone arises by the pinacol rearrangement, which occurs by protonation of pinacol (2,3-dimethylbutane-2,3-diol).

 Industrially pinacolone is made by the hydrolysis of 4,4,5-trimethyl-1,3-dioxane, which is the product of isoprene and formaldehyde via the Prins reaction.
 It also is generated by ketonization of pivalic acid and acetic acid or acetone over metal oxide catalysts.
 3-Methylbutanal is a starting material for 2,3-dimethyl-2-butene, which in turn is converted to pinacolone.
 Pinacolone can also be produced from 2-methy-2-butanol when reacted with C5 alcohols.